alexjohnives/skyguide/README.md

 # Design

 My immediate inspiration for the website was the game itself, which is visually stunning.
-It also resonates with me like its predessor Journey, which clearly has an Asian cultural influence incorporating Buddist iconography and architecture, traditional East Asian styings and anime.
+It also resonates with me like its predecessor Journey, which clearly has an Asian cultural influence incorporating Buddist iconography and architecture, traditional East Asian stylings and anime.
 As a master's graduate in Chinese with over a decade living and working in East Asia, there is an aesthetic to the game that is both immediate and familiar to me.

 Perhaps because of this combined with the source material, I immediately had a clear vision for how I wanted my site to look.
 I utilised the game logo, images from the game and a sky blue to white gradient for my wireframes drawn up in the IOS app Procreate.

-I modifyed the logo with the additon of the word 'guide' in a warm orange, which I took inspiration for from my game avatar's kimono cape.
+I modified the logo with the addition of the word 'guide' in a warm orange, which I took inspiration for from my game avatar's kimono cape.

 ![Skyguide wireframe 1](https://github.com/alexjohnives/skyguide/blob/master/assets/images/wireframe1.jpg)

-Together with the blue to white gradiant for the background to reflect a blue sky, I felt the wireframes immediatly achieved a design foundation I was satisfied with.
+Together with the blue to white gradient for the background to reflect a blue sky, I felt the wireframes   immediately achieved a design foundation I was satisfied with.

 ![Skyguide wireframe 2](https://github.com/alexjohnives/skyguide/blob/master/assets/images/wireframe2.jpg)